 Anybody can purchase an AED with a physicians prescription.
 Having an AED may offer them a peace of mind and save their lives.

 AED will also guide the user through CPR.
 The treatment may be duplicated as required up until paramedics take over.
 An AED will be a sound financial investment for individuals who have endured a heart attack but who do not have pacemakers implanted.

 Keep it somewhere that is quickly accessible when you do get an AED for your household.
 Be sure that friends and family understand where it is kept and how to run it.
 Enlist in a class that teaches you how to run an AED and what you need to understand.

-AEDs are easy to use and anyone can master how to use one within a minute.
-The odds of surviving a cardiac arrest decreases 10% for every minute the heart remains in arrhythmia.
+If you have an AED, it can be done at house.
+AEDs are easy to use and anyone can master how to utilize one within a minute.
+The odds of making it through a heart attack reduces 10% for every minute the heart remains in arrhythmia.

 As soon as the pads remain in position, the AED determines the victims heart rhythm and decides if a jolt is needed.
 If so, the AED advises the user to stay clear and push the button to send out the jolt.
 The AED is designed not to send out a jolt if it is not needed.